wojciechloboda/BT-Tracker/README.md

 # BT-Tracer
-System for Tracking the Location of Bluetooth Low Energy (BLE) Beacons Using ESP32.
+System for Tracking the Indoor Location of Bluetooth Low Energy (BLE) Beacons Using ESP32.

 ## About